 With the gazillion things we have to do in our hectic modern-day lives, it may seem difficult (or in some cases, impossible) to find time for mindfulness.
 But, alas, never fear – we’ve done some digging and found six simple ways to sneak a spot of meditation into the everyday.
 Because a peaceful state of mind should never be too far away.

 Put your morning commute to good use and start the day with a clear mind by meditating while you travel.
 Whether you catch the bus or train, drive, or walk into work or school – there are a bunch of great mindfulness apps you can listen to that will help you switch off and get lost in mantras and affirmations.

 2. Why wait when you can meditate?

-We all have that one friend (or client… or husband… ) who just can’t seem to help but turn up 15 minutes after schedule… every time.
+We all have that one friend (or client… or partner… ) who just can’t seem to help but turn up 15 minutes after schedule… every time.
 Instead of wasting time scrolling through social media or texting, try meditation instead.
 Put in your ear buds, listen to some soothing music, and be transported to another, much more calm, horizon.
 Then, when your companion finally does arrive – you’ll give them a smile instead of an eye-roll.

 3. Stay in bed

 Who’d have thought snoozing your alarm and staying in bed longer in the mornings could be good for you?
 It can!
 Squeeze the most out of your morning glory and take a few moments to think about the day ahead, consider your thoughts and feelings, and envision your ideal 24 hours ahead.
 Observe these barely-conscious thoughts and we promise you’ll kick your day off to a sublime start.